The MBA program at Royal Roads University is designed to meet the needs of today’s working professional.

 In the 18-month program, students will take two distance courses at a time, for a period of nine weeks.
 Each module will require a level of effort of approximately 12-14 hours per week.
 This means a total commitment of up to 24-28 hours per week.
-In the 31-month program, students will take one distance course at a time (with the exception of the international business and international business and innovation courses which are highly integrated), for a period of nine weeks.
-Each module will require a level of effort of approximately 12-14 hours per week.
+This is an estimate as each student’s learning style varies.
+In the 31-month program, students take courses across two 18-month program schedules.
+There will be times where 31-month students are taking more than one course at a time.

 During the first distance courses, the amount of time required may be higher, as students familiarize themselves with our distance learning technologies.
 Students should expect final exams in some distance courses.
 Final exams will be of a traditional nature, held at an appropriate location during the work week (typically on a Friday).
 Exams are typically three-hours in length and are managed by RRU exam coordinators.